Hardwood Floor Acclimation: When Can You Install?

 Wagner Meters carries an industry-leading line of moisture meters for wood.

-Assessors can use the MMC220 Extended Range Moisture Meter for all wood species used for wood flooring and woodworking applications.
+Assessors can use the Orion 930 Dual Depth Wood Moisture Meter for all wood species used for wood flooring and woodworking applications, including engineered flooring products and bamboo.

-For every stage of wood floor installation and use, a wood moisture meter will help you successfully manage the wood’s MC for the life of the floor.
+For every stage of wood floor installation and use, a wood moisture meter will help you successfully manage the wood’s MC for the floor’s life.